 Here at Beyond 32 Dental, we’re all about being open and honest, so we’re going to spill the beans, or rather – lift the lid if you like – on exactly what you can expect.
-Don’t hesitate to book a free consultation with our team; meanwhile, let’s dive in.
+Don’t hesitate to book a free consultation with our team; meanwhile, let’s dive into the details.

 Understandably the very thought of having a rigid object like a dental implant inserted into the jaw is quite a daunting prospect but in truth, it doesn’t have to be.
 With modern technology and advanced treatments, dental implants are in fact quite common with millions of restorations being placed every year.
 So in the right hands, the surgical procedure itself – the part that most people are worried about – is both comfortable and quick.

 The important point to note here is that dental implants are usually placed in two phases spanning 5-9 months and the actual implantation process is only a small but important part of this.
 The rest is taken up with planning, healing time and a process called osseointegration (more about this later).
 So here’s what you can expect…

 The first part of the dental implants process is a free consultation at your local dental clinic.
 This is where your dentist will take some scans and check out your medical records.
 This is also a great time to get any questions or concerns answered.

-Once all parties are happy, your dentist will come up with a personalised treatment plan to restore your smile.
+Once all parties are happy, your dentist will come up with a personalised dental implant treatment plan to restore your smile.

 On the day of your surgery, once you are good to go, you will be given some local anesthetics.
 You can even choose to have this done under sedation if you are experiencing dental phobia or anxiety.
 These can be in the form of nitrous oxide (laughing gas) which puts you in a relaxed and carefree state or Intravenous (IV) sedation which is inserted via a catheter into the back of the hand or arm.